~ Back to Articles Index Page ~

 In actual fact, SPF – Sun Protection Factor – numbers were introduced in the early 1960's to measure a sunscreen's effect against UVB rays.
 They started at "2" and have just recently reached "70".

 To determine a sunscreen's SPF, sun-sensitive people were tested and the amount of UV rays it took them to burn without sunscreen were measured.
 The test was redone with sunscreen.
 The "with sunscreen" number was divided by the "without sunscreen" number and the result was rounded down to the nearest five.
 This is the SPF.
 1 It really is as simple as that.

 Sunscreen should be applied up to 30 minutes before you go out in the sun.
 It should be reapplied every 2 hours and each time you come out of the water.
 If you're playing sports and sweating profusely, reapply more often.
 Remember to apply sunscreen to all exposed areas; the back of the neck, the top of the head, the top of your ears and the tops of your feet.
 Don't be tempted to stay in the sun longer just because you're using a sunscreen with a higher SPF.

 Take special care with children and babies.
 Watch for signs of too much sun (red skin, lightheadedness, irritability) if your kids are playing outside.
 Reapply sunscreen often if they're playing around water.

 Have fun in the sun this summer, safely!

-Carol Roy is a Natural Health Practitioner, registered with Natural Health Practitioners Canada, who received her diploma from the Alternative Medicine College of Canada in Montreal, Quebec.
-With 9 years experience in her area of expertise, naturopathic medicine, Carol has also trained to become a fully qualified Reiki Master, Quantum Touch ® Practitioner and Reflexologist.
+Carol Roy is a Natural Health Practitioner who received her diploma from the Alternative Medicine College of Canada in Montreal, Quebec.
+With 12 years experience in her area of expertise, natural health and wellness, Carol has also trained to become a fully qualified Reiki Master, Quantum Touch Practitioner, and Reflexologist.

 are recommendations only and not a substitute for any medical advice or a